cce-bigdataintro-1160/CEBD-1160-fall-2019-site/2-git.md

 9. Check the files using `ls`, then checkout your second commit, check what happened to the files now
 10. Checkout your master branch, check what happened to the files

-##### Undoing things
-1. Undo a non-staged change in one of the files
-2. Undo a staged change in one of the files
-3. Undo a commited change in one of the files
-4. Reset your master branch to an older commit (your changes will be lost, add a new fake commit if you don't want to lose it!)

-##### Create a branch to split your development
-1. Create a branch called `new-data` and add a commit to it with a new file called `data2.csv`.
-2. Checkout your `master` and check the files that you see.
-3. Create another branch from `master` and check the files that you see.
-Add two commits to it in any files.
-3. Checkout your master again and checking the files at each step, merge both branches into it.
-4. Visualize with `git log --graph --oneline --decorate --all` what happened.

 ##### Collaborate using git
 1. Create a repository `class2-notebook` in GitHub and clone it.